Join today

 He is adjunct faculty at Virginia Commonwealth University, Thomas Jefferson University, and Georgetown University Schools of Nurse Anesthesia.

-Matthew Zinder, MS, CH, CRNA
+Matthew Zinder, DNAP, CH, CRNA

 Meet the instructor